 The Young Producers received training from arts practitioners and museum experts in curatorial and event production, learning to interpret a variety of historical sources from the past century and connecting with peace building heritage in their local area.

-The Young Producers collaborated with professional artists to help realise their ideas and create a series of artworks that formed part of the Paper Peace finale events in autumn 2019.
+The Young Producers collaborated with professional artists to help realise their ideas and create a series of artworks that formed the final installation that was called BLINK.